mariabeznea/demo-junie/.junie/guidelines.md

 - Do not add a down method in the migrations
 - Add property attributes for Models
 - No dependency changes without approval
+- Avoiding the use of full import paths in favor of proper import statements

 3. Testing
 - Run tests using phpunit